ricktjwong/docker-java-opencv/README.md

   - run circleci build

 Note:
+  - The opencv lib file (libopencv_java342.so) exists in /opt/opencv-3.4.2/build/lib in the docker image
+  - The opencv jar file (opencv-342.jar) exists in /opt/opencv-3.4.2/build/bin in the docker image
+  - Using the docker image as the primary container will allow the user to access these files
+  - To see a sample config.yml file, look in the pHash repository under /.circleci
   - To run tests that require opencv as a dependency, the following has to be specified in the pom.xml for the java project:
   ```
       <plugin>